j8r/clicr/README.md

 ## Features

-This library consists to one single macro `Clicr.create`, that expands to recursive `while` loops and `case` conditions.
+This library uses generics, thanks to Crystal's powerful type-inference, and few macros, to provide this following advantages:

-Thanks to them, the advantages are:
+- Compile time validation - methods must accept all possible options and arguments

-- Compile time validation
+- No possible double commands/options at compile-time
 - Declarative `NamedTuple` configuration
-- Customizable configuration - supports all languages (look at [Clicr.create](src/clicr.cr) parameters)
+- Customizable configuration - supports all languages (See [Clicr.new](src/clicr.cr) parameters)
-- Fast execution (but a bit slower compilation)
+- Fast execution, limited runtime

 ## Usage